The Sociocracy Group

 Gerard Endenburg attended Boeke’s school, and went on to work as an applied cyberneticist, designing electronics (including some of the circuits still used in headphones today).
 In the early 1970s, he inherited his family’s manufacturing firm, Endenburg Electrotechniek.
 After seeing the problems of traditional management approaches, Gerard began to work with his teams to develop a new approach, combining Boeke’s version of Sociocracy with his training in cybernetics.
 The result was a new system of management and governance.

 1980s – 1990s

-Gerard Endenburg founded the Sociocratisch Centrum, a Dutch consultancy charged with spreading Sociocracy and continuing to develop the core system and to research best practice.
-Annewiek Riejmer came on to manage the Centrum, and over the 1980s and 1990s hundreds of organizations in the Netherlands and around the world adopted Sociocracy.
+Gerard Endenburg founded the Sociocratisch Centrum, a Dutch training and consultancy charged with spreading Sociocracy and continuing to develop the core system and to research best practice.
+Annewiek Reijmer came on to manage the Centrum, and over the 1980s and 1990s hundreds of organizations in the Netherlands and around the world adopted Sociocracy.
 Toward the end of the 1990s, the first non-Dutch sociocratic consultants were certified.

 In the 2000s, leading Canadian, American, and German consultants launched new divisions of the Sociocratisch Centrum, bringing their personal consulting firms together as divisions of the global Sociocracy Group.
 Books on Sociocracy were published in English and French.
-A global movement of Sociocracy users grew, with self-organized networks launching in the UK and France.
-Former clients of The Sociocracy Group founded spin off versions of Sociocracy such as Holacracy.
+A global movement of all kind of Sociocracy users grew under different names.